raphaelbrugier/aws-lambda-java-exec-context/README.md

-[^1]: AWS does not provide any guarantee to reuse the same execution context between invocations, but it is generally the case.
-If the invocation
+[^1]: AWS does not provide any guarantee to reuse the same execution context between invocations, but it is generally admitted than any sequential invocation of the Lambda will reuse the same context.
+That until the function is not invoked anymore and AWS reclaims the context.